awsdocs/amazon-aurora-user-guide/doc_source/aurora-cluster-stop-start.md

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

 1. In the navigation pane, choose **Databases**, and then choose a cluster\.
 You can perform the stop operation from this page, or navigate to the details page for the DB cluster that you want to stop\.

+    If an existing cluster can't be stopped and started, the **Stop** action isn't available from the **Actions** menu on the **Databases** page or the details page\.
+For the kinds of clusters that you can't start and stop, see [Limitations for Stopping and Starting Aurora DB Clusters](#aurora-cluster-stop-limitations)\.

 1. For **Actions**, choose **Stop**\.